-The existing soils within the areas of proposed retaining and non-retaining site walls should be overexcavated to a depth of at least 2 feet below foundation bearing grade and replaced as compacted structural fill.
-Subgrades for erection pads for concrete tilt-up walls are considered to be a part of the foundation system and should also be overexcavated.
-The overexcavation subgrade soils should be evaluated by the geotechnical engineer prior to scarifying, moisture conditioning and recompacting the upper 12 inches of exposed subgrade soils.
+The existing soils within the areas of any proposed retaining walls and site walls should be overexcavated to a depth of 2 feet below foundation bearing grade and replaced as compacted structural fill as discussed above for the proposed building pad.
+Any undocumented fill soils or loose younger alluvial soils (such as those present in the southern portion of the site) within the wall foundation areas should be removed to a depth sufficient to expose firm and unyielding native alluvium or bedrock.
+Any erection pads used to construct the walls are considered to be part of the foundation system with respect to these remedial grading recommendations.
+The overexcavation subgrade soils should be evaluated by the geotechnical engineer prior to scarifying, moisture conditioning, and recompacting the upper 12 inches of exposed subgrade soils, as discussed for the building area.
 The previously excavated soils may then be replaced as compacted structural fill.